dfcastellanos/MEPLS/doc/tutorial/step1.md

 }
 ```

-As expected, since we didn't change the parent's stress, the `eff_shear_stress`
+As expected, since we didn't change the parent's stress, the stress `eff_shear_stress`
 remains the same, however, the threshold and the barrier are different.